unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 Gojko quoting somebody:

-- "most businesses measure things that are easy to measure rather than the valuable ones"
+- "most businesses measure things that are easy to measure rather than the valuable ones",
-- User Story points (or Burndown points) are a proxy metric for actual value (it's easy to measure it but it represents time/effort spent rather than a value increment)
+- User Story points (or Burndown points) are a proxy metric for actual value (it's easy to measure it but it represents time/effort spent rather than a value increment),
+- we should rather focus on measuring the value (Impacts).

-So which metrics do we want to focus on now (in our current stage): j
+So which metrics do we want to focus on now (in our current stage):

 - some metrics are outside of our scope (like number of tickets sold which depends highly on big festival dates)
 - some metrics cannot be compared across our 3 Prove of Concept solutions (number of followers on Facebook doesn't make sense for solutions which skip social media for now)
 - short-term metrics are different from long-term metrics (time factor)